Freedom of Information Act

 Please use the link(s) below to learn how to make a FOIA Request.
-We encourage the public to explore VETS’ and DOL’s Web sites or use our search option to see if the information you seek is already available to the public via the Web.
+We encourage the public to explore VETS’ and DOL’s websites or use our search option to see if the information you seek is already available on our website.

 FOIA requests can be submitted to the VETS' appropriate national or regional office by mail, email, or fax.
 The request as well as the envelope itself should be clearly marked "Freedom of Information Act (FOIA) Request" with as much information as possible describing the record(s) being sought.